Adult Scoliosis

 • underlying medical conditions including rheumatoid arthritis and osteoporosis

-• desk work/seated activities
+• desk work and seated activities

 Adult scoliosis is often aggravated by ageing which naturally causes the spinal discs and joints to degenerate.
 Some adults will overcompensate by leaning forward to alleviate the pressure of the spine collapsing into the spinal nerves which then worsens the overall stability and equal loading of the spine.
-The rate of progression is between 5° and 10° per decade, or around 1% per year (which is significantly less than in children and adolescents).

 Also called de novo scoliosis – or ‘new’ scoliosis – this form of the condition is actively caused by the degeneration of the spinal discs and joints and typically affects the lower back.
 The degeneration of the spine causes pain in the lower back and the curve to form.